weecology/lab-manual/Hipergator:-Tensorflow-and-Jupyter.md

 `launch_tensorflow python my_keras_script.py`

 Be careful, UFRC documentation may be a little misleading.
-Using `srun -p hpg2-gpu --gres=gpu:1 --pty -u bash -i --time=01:00:00 --mem=2gb' would cause an error, which can be solved by explicitly asking for a Tesla  gpu (the ones now on the system).
+Using `srun -p hpg2-gpu --gres=gpu:1 --pty -u bash -i --time=01:00:00 --mem=2gb' would cause an error, because `--time` and `--mem` have been called after `--pty -u bash -I`.

 That said, two useful pages are: